CIS565-Fall-2016/Project2-Stream-Compaction/README.md

 Thrust Scan is very fast for large array size.

 ####
-But for Radix sort, I compare it with std::sort.
+For Radix sort, I compare it with std::sort.
 We could see that when arraysize is small, std::sort is faster.
-However, as array size grows, our radix sort on GPU is much faster than std::sort!
+However, as array size grows, my radix sort on GPU is much faster than std::sort!

 ###Answer to Questions